flypy/flypy/numbacore.rst

 .. code-block:: python

-    @jit('Array[type T, Int ndim]')
+    @jit('Array[Type dtype, Int ndim]')
     class Array(object):
         ...

-Parameters can be types or values of builtin types int or float.
-This enables a well-defined form of static typing:
+Parameters can be types or values of builtin type int.
+This allows specialization for values, such as the dimensionality of an array:

 .. code-block:: python

-    @jit('Array[type T, Int ndim]')
+    @jit('Array[Type dtype, Int ndim]')
     class Array(object):

         layout = Struct([('data', 'Char *'), ('strides', 'Tuple[Int, ndim]')])